Scott Storch: Career

 Scott Storch began his professional music career in 1991, when he became one of the first members of the hip hop group the Roots as a keyboard player.
 He was heavily involved in the following two albums released by the Roots: Organix and Do You Want More?!!!??! and had involvement in Illadelph Halflife.
 Storch, however, had a distaste towards touring and preferred creating in the studio and decided upon becoming a music producer in his own right.

 Storch's first two commercial hits were from the production on the track "You Got Me" by the Roots ft.
 Erykah Badu and Eve and his collaboration with Dr. Dre for the song "Still D.R.E.".
-He produced "Lean Back", a 2004 single by Terror Squad.
-He was one of the top producers in the business, having worked on hits by 50 Cent, the Game, T.I., Chris Brown, Christina Aguilera, Beyoncé, Dr. Dre, Nas, Snoop Dogg, Pink, Lil' Kim and many others.
-Storch was also awarded ASCAP's Songwriter of the Year award in 2006.
+In the 2000s he worked on commercially successful singles by 50 Cent, the Game, T.I., Chris Brown, Justin Timberlake, Christina Aguilera, Beyoncé, Dr. Dre, Nas, Snoop Dogg, Pink, Lil' Kim and many others.
+CBC Radio mentioned that his musical contribution had "a broad influence on pop culture".
+Storch was awarded ASCAP's Songwriter of the Year award in 2006.
+According to Complex “between 2003 and 2005, Storch was arguably the biggest producer in hip-hop and R&B”.

+However, because of Storch's cocaine addiction, the following years marked a comedown in his producing career: “For me, it was the combination of cocaine and women.
+You feel everything so much when you’re on that drug, and you find yourself falling in love every night.
+You want to screw a girl, like, 20 times a night.
+And these girls want to go skiing all night long,” he explains.
+‘Then suddenly it’s three o’clock in the afternoon, you have six things scheduled and you’re not going to show up to them because you’re a f—ing train wreck.”

 He produces hip hop music through his label, Storch Music Company.
 He also had his own music production company called Tuff Jew Productions LLC which is published by Reservoir Media Management.

-Since filing for bankruptcy in 2015, he decided to focus on music and lay off drugs.
-Since then, he has worked with DJ Khaled, the Game, Berner, Russ, Bone Thugs-n-Harmony, Crim Dela Crim, and more.
+Since filing for bankruptcy in 2015, Storch has worked with DJ Khaled, the Game, Berner, Russ, Bone Thugs-n-Harmony, Crim Dela Crim, amongst others.

+Storch appeared on the Joe Rogan Experience on 22 November 2024.